When Buying American Express Membership Rewards® Points Is Worth That Trip You’ve Been Waiting For

-Got an American Express card that participates in the Membership Rewards program?
+Got an American Express card that participates in the Membership Rewards® program?
 Did you know that when you don’t quite have enough credit card rewards points to redeem that gadget, gift card or trip, you can actually buy points to make up the difference?
-We show you how to determine when it’s worth doing it.
+Learn how to determine when it’s worth doing it.

-American Express allows customers with certain cards to purchase Amex Membership Rewards points when they want to redeem something, but lack the points to make it happen.
-Example of eligible cards include the new American Express EveryDay cards, the American Express® Gold Card and Platinum Card.
+American Express allows customers with certain cards to purchase Membership Rewards® points when they want to redeem something, but lack the points to make it happen.
+Examples of eligible cards include the Amex EveryDay® Credit Card cards, the American Express® Gold Card and Platinum Card® from American Express.

 The points can be bought in 1,000-point increments at a rate of 2.5 cents per point, or $25 per 1,000 points.
 Depending on what card you have, you are subject to maximum points purchase of 100,000 points or 500,000 points per year.
-Check the full list of American Express cards that are eligible to buy Membership Rewards points and their purchase limits.
+Check the full list of cards that are eligible to buy Membership Rewards® points and their purchase limits.

-(You are only allowed to purchase Membership Rewards points only when you are in the process of redeeming a reward — not to simply pad your rewards balance.)
+(You are only allowed to purchase when you are in the process of redeeming a reward -- not to simply pad your rewards balance.)

 At $25 per 1,000 points, it does not appear cost-efficient to purchase Membership Rewards points.